psons/tlog/README.md

 # tasks

+x - Write a method in Section class to get the body data, which is the body_items, but skipping any 'meta data only' items, such as typically the first Item.
+ - this prevents the sprint from having a blank item at the beginning.

-d - build a python domain model to load 1 endeavor and put it in mongo
- - explore enhancing the Endeavor to extract a raw python structure of dicts, lists, and strings.
+d - build a python domain model to load 1 endeavor and put it in mongo x - explore enhancing the Endeavor to extract a raw python structure of dicts, lists, and strings.
    This should be serializable with simplejson and probably any other serialization library x - need to understand simpleJson better.
         - simple json is the externally maintain standard package for json.